rholder/csv2es/README.rst

 Elasticsearch is great, but it's doing something strange to my documents when I try to facet by certain fields.
-Let's override the default field mappings used in Elasticsearch default with our own mapping file for potatoes.csv called potatoes.mapping.json:
+Let's override the default field mappings used in Elasticsearch with our own mapping file for potatoes.csv called potatoes.mapping.json:

 .. code-block:: json